Darnahorna/defstak/README.md

 # DefStak 🚀

 This is an playground application Vue 3 in Vite.
 Here you are able to perform the simplest CRUD operations with users.
-The project is written in Vue in Vite using Vue Core, Vue Router and Tailwind to explore its the possibilities.
+The project is written in Vue in Vite using VueUse, Vue Router and Tailwind to explore its the possibilities.

 ## Recommended IDE Setup